AKSHITVERMA123/Simple-Portfolio-Tracker/README.md

 3. npm install - For installing the required dependencies and package

-4. npm run dev  -  For starting the development server
+4. npm run dev  -  For starting the development server and the simple-portfolio-tracker application will run on by default on http://localhost:5173

 # Links to Deployment Simple-Portfolio-Tracker App